 The Michigan Gaming Control Board approved minimum reopening guidelines for the commercial casinos, though they remain closed amid the pandemic under a gubernatorial order.
 Many of the 24 tribal casinos in Michigan, which are not regulated by the state, have already reopened or will do so soon.

 During their initial re-opening, MGM Grand Detroit, MotorCity Casino and Greektown Casino will limit capacity at no more than 15% and keep poker rooms and self-serve buffets closed.
 They will have to check temperatures of everybody entering and frequently clean slot machines.
 Patrons will be required to wear a mask unless drinking or eating.
+MGM Online Casino is also offered in several states - for those whom don't want to visit any land based casino during these times.
+Make sure that you check your state is available!

 Revenues at the three casinos, which have been closed since March 16 in a city that was hit hard by the virus, were down nearly 52% through May compared to a same point a year ago.
 Whitmer could let the casinos open in the coming weeks.